Accelerating Quadratic Transform and WMMSE: Introduction

-The rest of the paper is organized as follows.
-Section \ref{sec:prob} states the sum-of-weighted-ratios FP problem.
-Section \ref{sec:QT} reviews the conventional quadratic transform in \cite{shen2018fractional1}, and then shows how the quadratic transform can be accelerated by using the gradient projection and Nesterov's extrapolation strategy, thus obtaining the nonhomogeneous quadratic transform and the extrapolated quadratic transform.
-Section \ref{sec:convergence} gives the convergence rate analysis for the different quadratic transform methods.
+The remainder of the paper is organized as follows.
+Section \ref{sec:prob} describes the sum-of-weighted-ratios FP problem.
+Section \ref{sec:QT} connects the quadratic transform \cite{shen2018fractional1} to gradient projection, thus devising its acceleration based on Nesterov's extrapolation scheme.
+Section \ref{sec:convergence} analyzes the convergence rates for the different quadratic transform methods.
 Section \ref{sec:other_MFP} discusses other FP problems.
 Section \ref{sec:matrix_var} discusses the extension to the matrix ratio case.
 Two application cases are presented in Section \ref{sec:applications}.
 Finally, Section \ref{sec:conclusion} concludes the paper.